This disease presents as an inflammation of the skin, which can take different forms and have other causes.

 Steroid medications are safest when used as prescribed – in the right amount, for the proper amount of time.
 Common side effects of steroids include:

-- Thinning of the skin (atrophy).
+- It is thinning of the skin (atrophy).

 - Thickening of the skin (lichenification).